 - Any toys or decor suspended over the crib should not have strings longer than 7 inches.

-Baby Proof the Bath
+Baby Proof Bath Time

 Whether you bathe baby in a baby tub, the kitchen sink, or your bathroom tub, there are some ways to baby proof for maximum safety.